Mjb141/example-sem-rel/README.md

 ### Release Options

-- `--add-current-branch` *(Optional, default 'false')* Optional ability to add your current branch to `branches` in `.releaserc.json`.
+- `--add-current-branch` *(Optional, default 'false')* Add your current branch to `branches` in `.releaserc.json`.
 Useful to test what will happen on your current branch before merging to main.

+- `--remove-git-provider` *(Optional, default 'false') Remove either `@semantic-release/github` or `@semantic-release/gitlab` from your `plugins` list in `.releaserc.json`.
+This removes the requirement to provide a token for cases when you cannot.

 **This does not modify your `.releaserc.json` configuration file**.
 A modified copy of the configuration file is created for the duration of the container and discarded on completion.